nightroman/Invoke-Build/README.md

     Invoke-Build

-You should see output of building, testing in this case.
+You should see output the build process (testing).
 If the last message starts with *"Build completed"* then ignore all errors and warnings, they are expected during this test.
+If it starts with "*Build FAILED*" please submit an issue (for example message checks may depend on UI culture, only en-US was tested).

     Build completed with errors.
-132 tasks, 27 errors, 1 warnings, 00:00:09.8095611
+137 tasks, 26 errors, 1 warnings, 00:00:12

 This is it, Invoke-Build is ready to build scripts.
 If building existing scripts is all that you need then you are done.
 Otherwise, in order to learn the basics